drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 There are 2 common patterns in JS that are unsolved problems in Bazel: npm packages, and bundled sites.

-An npm package needs to build `.mjs`, `.js`, `.cjs`, corresponding `.d.mts` and `.d.cjs` declarations, as well as `*.map` files for all of the above.
-All these outouts likely won’t be 1:1 with the source `.ts` files.
-In a distributed package, **the inputs alone do not determine the outputs; they are only half of the equation.** You may bundle your CJS build into one file, or your ESM, or both.
-You may choose to even have a “lite” version of your package that leaves out heavy modules.
-In all cases the output is a product of the **inputs + build system**.
-Bazel would want me to give it a full list of every file in my package ahead of time.
-Which means I have to manually write down a list of possibly hundreds of files before any build will work.
+Look into any medium-size npm package and you’ll find `.mjs`, `.js`, and `.cjs` to support ESM and CommonJS, corresponding `.d.mts` and `.d.cjs` declarations to satisfy TypeScript, as well as `*.map` files for all of the above so debugging is easy.
+Of course, all these outputs likely won’t be 1:1 with the source `.ts` files—sometimes CommonJS will be bundled or vice-versa.
+Sometimes there are “lite” builds for clients.
+There really is no association with the entry files because it’s hand-tailored to what the package does and the philosophy it embodies.
+In other words, the package’s contents are a product of both the **inputs _AND_ the build system**.
+Bazel, trying to be the build system, but without providing any value, would require me to manually write down a list of possibly hundreds of files before any build will work.

+For npm packages it’s _borderline_ unmaintainable.

 For the bundled site, consider an Astro site (like this one!).
 It can handle any filetype the web can (because we’re building a website).
 But what’s more, we have things like PageFind, where based on the contents of other files, we will get about 50+ `.pf_meta`/`.pf_index`/`.pf_fragment` files, randomly-hashed, indexing the site for search.
 Bazel would want me to tell it ahead of time what all those random files will be named I have no control over that are critical to the functioning of my site.

-No.
+For bundled sites, it’s _outright_ unmaintainable.

 ## Problem 2: What we have is a failure to communicate